StepheeGee/reading-notes/201/class-01.md

 [Metadata in HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML)

-### Miscellaneous
+### Section III: Miscellaneous

-#### How to start to design a Website:
+#### **A. How to start to design a Website:**

 #### What is the first step to designing a Website?

-To design a website effectively, the first step is **project ideation**, during which you need to address several essential questions:
+    To design a website effectively, the first step is project ideation, during which you need to address several essential questions:

    1. What exactly do I want to accomplish?
    2. How will a website help me reach my goals?
    3. What needs to be done, and in what order, to reach my goals?

 #### What is the most important question to answer when designing a Website?

       The most important question to answer during website design is the first one: "What exactly do I want to accomplish?"
 The answer to this question, indicate your goals.
 Your goals set the direction and purpose of the website, influencing all other design decisions.
 Without a clear understanding of your goals, it's challenging to create a website that effectively fulfills your intentions and serves its intended audience.

 Note: List and prioritize your goals.

 Source:
 [Design Website Info](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Thinking_before_coding)

-#### Semantics
+#### **B. HTML - Semantics**

 #### Why should you use an h1 element over a span element to display a top level heading?